REGISTRATION SPONSORSHIP ACCOMMODATIONS INVITED SPEAKERS NEWS & TOPICS ACCESS

 Masato HONDA (Kanazawa University, Assistant Professor)

-Mayumi ISHIDUKA (Hokkaido University, Professor)
+Mayumi ISHIZUKA (Hokkaido University, Professor)

 Tomohiko ISOBE (NIES, Chief Senior Researcher)